 construction of short trenches for new lines to allow dedication of the main system to crude and diesel and reduce contamination risks.

-Miscellaneous Liquids Expansions: Privatization of the remaining state owned oil enterprise, YPFB, will provide new opportunities for Transredes, such as, among others, the delivery of LPG to new filling plants, connection of lines to newly developed fields as well as an increased need for operational storage capacity within the system, including at the Arica terminal.
+Miscellaneous Liquids Expansions: Privatization of the remaining state owned oil enterprise, YPFB, should provide new opportunities for Transredes, such as, among others, the delivery of LPG to new filling plants, connection of lines to newly developed fields as well as an increased need for operational storage capacity within the system, including at the Arica Terminal.

 Regulations and Tariffs